-A common problem is that you cannot find the files you have placed somewhere.
-While working under Linux, regardless of the distribution, many GUI options allow you to search for your files.
-In many cases, however, you will only have the command line terminal, especially if you manage servers or use SSH to access the system.
-If you cannot find your files, you must search for them using command line applications on Linux.
+One typical issue when working with computers is that you can’t find the files you’ve saved somewhere.
+Many GUI programs allow you to search for files while working under Linux, independent of distribution.
+However, in some situations, you will only have access to the command line terminal, particularly if you manage servers or use SSH to access the system.
+If you can’t find your files, you must use command-line programs on Linux to look for them.

 Find and Locate commands are used to search for the files in the system while grep is used to search file based in the text that it contains.
 Find is a slower method but contains several search conditions while Locate does not include as many conditions but is much faster than the Find.

 Let us get started with the procedure.
 We will use Ubuntu 20.04 LTS for describing the procedure mentioned in this article.